gomorpheus/morpheus-docs/provisioning/virtual_images/virtual_images.rst

 ..
 NOTE:: The |morpheus| Appliance must be able to download from Amazon S3 when provisioning System Images for the first time.

 ..
 NOTE:: The |morpheus| Appliance must be able reach and resolve the destination Host when provisioning System Images or uploaded Images for the first time.
-This included being able to resolve ESXi host names in VMware VCenter clouds, and reach the destination ESXi host over port 443.
+This included being able to resolve ESXi host names in VMware vCenter clouds, and reach the destination ESXi host over port 443.

 Add Virtual Images
 ------------------